Blending the jungle and the coast, with a hefty slice of ruins thrown in, Tulum is a popular destination on the Mayan Riviera.

 Cabins are often small and peaceful places to stay that can be part of larger complexes.
 They’re best for small groups, such as solo travellers and couples.
 However, they do sometimes have space for four or five guests.

 Staying in a cabin isn’t about having loads of features and amenities, it’s more about the peace and quiet.
-That said, you’re still likely to get a large and comfortable and a private bathroom.
+That said, you’re still likely to get a large and comfortable private room with a private bathroom.
 If your cabin is in a resort, you will have access to shared features, such as swimming pools and bars etc.

-Yes, we know.
-You came to Airbnb to avoid hotels.
+Yes, I know.
+You came to Airbnb to avoid hotels in Tulum.
 However, boutique hotels aren’t your average grey and drab hotels that you find in every city.
 These independent properties are often labours of love, with their owners wanting to give the best hospitality, and offer a comfortable and welcome place to stay.

 Boutique hotels often have local art and furniture and each room is designed with a different theme.
 They also have lovely amenities, such as fluffy queen or king beds, roof terraces, and private jacuzzis or tubs in your room.